tlack/jiyi/README.md

 7b.
 Still can't figure it out?
 You're fucked.

 8. Invite your bot to a room and it should pop in and say hello.
 Want help?
-Start a message with the "ji " and the bot will tell ya the rest.
+Start a message with the `ji` and the bot will tell ya the rest.

 9. Sick of the bot?
-Kill your copy of Q that's running jiyi, or say in the room "ji fu". "fu" is forced-upgrade mode, which makes it quit and not restart automatically.
+Kill your copy of Q that's running jiyi, or say in the room `ji fu`. `fu` is forced-upgrade mode, which makes it quit and not restart automatically.
 (Did you think it meant something else?)

 ## name